philip-peterson/groupls/README.md

 ## Overview

 `groupls` is a Unix command-line utility to explore group memberships.
-Ever wanted to find a list of all groups on the system?
+Ever wanted to find a list of all users belonging to a group?
 GroupLS can do that for you.

 ## Features